Category Archives: Work

 Dixons, Richmond

 Being interested in photography, working in a camera shop appealed to me.
 So for one summer holiday I got a job at Dixons.
 Quite different to the Coop.
 The aim was to sell, with little regard to what was right for the customer.
-Discontinued and high profit items (e.g. own brand cameras from Macau) carried ‘spiff’ payments – sell one and you got (say) a five-shilling bonus.
+Discontinued and high profit items (e.g. own brand Instamatic cameras from Macau) carried ‘spiff’ payments – sell one and you got (say) a five-shilling bonus.
 There was a strict dress code (I was told off for wearing a dark jacket and dark non-matching trousers rather than a suit) and on Thursdays we weren’t allowed to go to lunch until the delivery truck had come, 4.00p.m. one day!
 On this plus side I did enjoy handling all the camera equipment and the fact that I did know something about it didn’t go unnoticed.
 And I made good use of the staff discount.
 But after one summer holiday I had no desire to go back.

 AA Teddington